amized/Stickytable/README.md

 ...
 ~~~~

-Import the module with link
+Import the module with `<script>`

-	<script src="Stickytable.js"/><script>
+	<script src="Stickytable.min.js"/><script>

 or commonjs

 	var Stickytable = require("stickytable");

-Instantiate a Sticky table object by passing the table element and options
+Instantiate a Stickytable object by passing the table element and options

 ~~~~
 var el = document.querySelector("table");